Zoddy/scylio/README.md

     42|:default('foobar') // will output 42

+## length

+get the length of a list or a string

+    :length

+no arguments here

+    'foobar'|:length // will output 6
+    ['abc', 'def', 'ghi']|:length // will output 3

 ## partly

 If you have a string, a list/array you can get parts of it, like you know from other languages.
 If you have a string, you get a substring, if you have a list, you get the part out of it.